sourav391/Lucky-mark--brithday/README.md

 # Lucky-mark--brithday
- This Program detects where your birthday is lucky or not
+ This Program detects that your birthday is lucky or not